-If you're a recent college graduate, the economic cycles and news about rising unemployment may have you concerned about getting a job, particularly if you've already searched and come up short.
+If you're a recent or soon-to-be college graduate, the economic cycles and news about job market uncertainty may have you concerned about getting a job, particularly if you've already searched and come up short.
 Don't panic.
 There are a few tactics that can make your resume stand out, improve your chances of getting one of those fantastic entry-level jobs, and give you something worthwhile to do with your life after college.

 According to the Wall Street Journal, the unemployment rate among those with only high school diplomas was about three times that of college graduates the same age.
 Even if job opportunities aren't abounding at the moment, you've still got an edge over those without a degree.
 Many companies are still hiring; it's just a matter of matching your particular skills to those most needed by employers.

 Think outside the box: just because you graduated with a degree in math doesn't mean you have to teach math or work in finance.
 People have used elementary education degrees as a step toward social work.
 What sub-skills, extra training, and uncommon volunteer experience do you have?
 You may have the necessary skills to get your dream job, but no employer knows that unless you pull them out from hiding under your degree and job titles and make them explicit in your resume.
 What happened when you helped out at the food bank?
 Did the administration go wireless?
 Did efficiency increase?
 Were you key in recruitment of new volunteers?
 Now may be a good time to revise your resume or CV, highlighting volunteer experience and remembering to focus not just on tasks, but also on results.